 When looking at a source of information and writing a critique, you will want to think about several factors to help you determine whether it is scientifically credible:

 - References: Does the piece reference the scientific literature or other reliable sources?
-Information presented without citation of the literature is not scholarly and not credible.
-But then, check the sources they cite?
+Information presented without citation of the literature is not scholarly.
+But then, check the sources they cite.
+Are they citing some original sources?
 Have they left out important articles?
 Do they reference a wide range of researchers or only the same researchers over and over?